across the world

 While you have no control over market fluctuations, it is that specific time when you can adapt to changes, brainstorm, innovate, and grab opportunities to ensure business continuity.
 Although these difficult times are disruptive, which no one expects to face, such times push us to go out of our comfort zone and think smart, enabling us to gain problem-solving skills.

-Tips for Managing Your Business during Economic Uncertainty
+Tips for Ensuring Business Continuity during Economic Uncertainty

 1. Finance management and future planning